-Since there is an $\alpha$-morphism $\varphi: N_1 \to N_2$, there is also an $\alpha$-morphism $\varphi^S \colon S_1(p_2) \to S_2(p_2)$ corresponding to the restriction of $\varphi$ to the places and transitions of $S_1(p_2)$.
-In Lemma \ref{unf}, taking the unfolding of $S_1(p_2)$, we prove that the associated folding function $u$ composed with the restricted $\alpha$-morphisms $\varphi^S$ is itself an $\alpha$-morphism under the soundness of $N_1$.
+Since there is the $\alpha$-morphism $\varphi: N_1 \to N_2$, there is also the $\alpha$-morphism $\varphi^S \colon S_1(p_2) \to S_2(p_2)$ corresponding to the restriction of $\varphi$ to the places and transitions in $S_1(p_2)$.
+Recall that the unfolding of a Petri net $N$, denoted by $\mathcal{U}(N)$, is the maximal branching process of $N$, such that any other branching process is isomorphic to a subnet in $\mathcal{U}(N)$.
+The nodes in $\mathcal{U}(N)$ are mapped to the nodes in $N$ via the \emph{folding} function $u$.
+In Lemma \ref{unf}, taking the unfolding of $S_1(p_2)$, we prove that the associated folding function $u$ composed with the $\alpha$-morphisms $\varphi^S$ is also the $\alpha$-morphism under the soundness of $N_1$.
 Note that since $S_1(p_2)$ is acyclic (by Definition \ref{alpham}.\ref{acycsub}), its unfolding is finite.
-Thus, we assure that the final marking of a subnet in $N_1$, refining a place $p_2$ of the abstract model $N_2$, enables exactly the inverse image of transitions in $\post{p_2}$.
-After proving Lemma \ref{unf}, we also give a specific example of checking these local conditions.
+This helps us to assure that the ``final'' marking in a subnet in $N_1$, refining a place $p_2$ in the abstract model $N_2$, enables exactly the inverse image of transitions in $\post{p_2}$.
+After providing Lemma \ref{unf}, we also discuss a specific example of checking these local conditions.